pavyer/TIL/How Does The Web Work.md

 ### 6. Explanation of client-server model of web from MDN.
 Ehh
 https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works#Clients_and_servers

+Ok.
+Introduces the notion of protocols used for client/server communication between say a browser on a user computer and a sever serving google.com.
+TCP/IP stack and HTTP being the application protocol on top of the TCP/IP stack for enabling communication between the browser and the google server.
+And of course HTTP packets being sent back and forth during such communication and use of DNS lookup to find the server for google.com.

 ### 7. Entertaining and very informative video on how DNS works
 https://www.youtube.com/watch?v=72snZctFFtA&feature=youtu.be&t=45s